amelielabs/amelie-docs/content/sql/types/json.md

 Objects are dynamic, and each value is an expression that is evaluated at runtime.
 It may contain other expressions, function calls, and subqueries.

-[Object Functions](/docs/sql/functions/object) can be used to do basic operations using JSON objects.
+[JSON Functions](/docs/sql/functions/json) can be used to do basic operations using JSON arrays and objects.

 Any type can be [casted](/docs/sql/functions/casting) to the **`JSON`**, or a string can be parsed and [imported](/docs/sql/functions/json) as the **`JSON`** type.